Galanagal Alpinia galanga – Queen of Balnese cusine

 One of the fantastic things about living in the sub-tropics is being able to grow your own spice garden – ginger, chillies, kaffir lime, lemon grass, betel leaf, curry leaf, turmeric, coriander, cinnamon, Thai basil, Vietnamese mint, bay leaves, galangal, macadamia, pandan, lime, lemon – and they also make terrific landscaping plants too!

-This is a recipe that I picked up in one of the cooking classes that I took in Bali, many years ago, and it has been a staple in my freezer ever since – usually at this time of year when the galangal is ready for harvesting.
-You use the root rhizome – it looks a lot like ginger.
-The aromatic leaves can also be used to wrap food before cooking on the barbecue.
+This is a recipe based on one that I picked up in one of the cooking classes that I took in Bali many years ago, with Janet de Neefe from Casa Luna Cooking School, and it has been a staple in my freezer ever since – usually at this time of year when the galangal is ready for harvesting.
+You use the root rhizome – it looks like a large, pink ginger.
+It’s best to use the young shoots that are still pink and choppable – as it gets older it gets woodier.
+The aromatic leaves can also be used to wrap food before cooking on the barbecue – especially fish.

 NOTE August 2017.
-I originally wrote this post in 2012 – and there I was again last night, cooking up prawns with some of this yummy paste that I had in the freezer – not the same batch from 2012!
+I originally wrote this post in 2012 – and there I was again last night, cooking up prawns on betel leaves with some of this yummy paste that I had in the freezer – not the same batch from 2012!

 |Betel leaf prawns with galangal paste|

 FIVE RECIPES USING GALANGAL PASTE FOR QUICK AND EASY MEALS